Andy Manson (luthier): Notable works

 In 1974, Manson crafted an instrument for John Paul Jones of Led Zeppelin.
-The instrument featured three necks: a six-string, twelve-string and mandolin.
+It featured three necks: a six-string, twelve-string and mandolin.
 The instrument can be found featured within Led Zeppelin's acoustic sets throughout the mid to late 70's.
 The production of said instrument can be found detailed in Manson's book Talking Wood.

 In 1994, Manson was commissioned to make another triple-neck guitar for Jimmy Page which was implemented during the Unledded performances.